Contents

 Fortunately, Rust developers have less disruptive ways to deal with the undesired or unexpected.
 And I really like the way this is implemented in Rust.
 Functions can return Result<T,E>, which is an enum with just two variants.
 One for when it comes up with the goods (Ok(T)) and another for the moments when you might need a shoulder cry on (Err(E)).
 The snobby programmer in me wants to point out that this is known as an algebraic data type, but I won't.

-Let's change our implementation, using the From trait, to allow it to fail.
+Let's change our implementation to use the From trait and allow it to fail.
 From doesn't allow conversions to fail, but TryFrom does, so we will use it, instead of From, in our Supervillain.

-In this case, we are going to add the #[ignore] attribute to the test that checks the implementation of the From trait.
+In this case, we will add the #[ignore] attribute to the test that verifies the implementation of the From trait.

 #[test]